Eliot Bujupi: International career

-Born and raised in Germany, Bujupi is of Kosovan origin from Arllat.
+Born and raised in Germany, Bujupi is of Albanian origin from the village of Arllat in Drenas, Kosovo.
 From 2021 to 2023, Bujupi represented Germany at youth international level, being part of the U16 and U17 teams and he with these teams played ten matches and scored one goal.

 On 24 June 2023, the Football Federation of Kosovo announced that Bujupi had decided to play for the Kosovo national team.
 On 1 September 2023, he received a call-up from Kosovo U19 for a four-day training camp in Nuremberg.
 His debut with Kosovo U19 came on 15 November in the UEFA Euro 2024 qualifying against Slovakia after being named in the starting line-up and scored his side's only goal during a 1–1 away win.

 On 30 August 2024, Bujupi received a call-up from Kosovo for the 2024–25 UEFA Nations League matches against Romania and Cyprus.
 His debut with Kosovo came ten days later in the 2024–25 UEFA Nations League match against Cyprus after coming on as a substitute in the 87th minute in place of Lindon Emërllahu.